Henry-Kravitz/Henry-Gammage/README.md

-- 👋 Hi, I’m @Henry-Kravitz
+- 👋 Hi, I’m Henry Gammage
 - 👀 I’m interested in walking, disused railway lines/stations, football, F1, playing games on console or pc and Batman.
 - 🌱 I’m currently learning learning how to code in Python and SQL by doing a bootcamp with HyperionDev.
 - 💞️ I’m looking to collaborate on ...